Blink cameras have valuable features like motion detection, good quality video, and long battery life. But do blink cameras have local storage?

 Disadvantages Of Using Local Storage

-If you get a motion notification on your phone and open the app to live view, it will stop recording to the USB drive.
-So, if you are like me and like to check the live view when you get a notification, it will not store on our USB drive.
+So, here’s the deal – if you get a notification on your phone about some movement and go into the app for a live view, it’ll stop recording to your USB drive.
+And, let’s be honest, who doesn’t love to check the live view when you get a notification, but the downside is it won’t get stored on the USB drive.
+Bummer, right?
+But don’t worry.
+There’s always a plan B!

 What Happens When Blink Local Storage Is Full?